mhwelander/graphql-cursor-pagination-tutorial/README.md

     }
     ```

-## 3. Update the GraphQL schema and resolvers
+## 4. Update the GraphQL schema and resolvers

 The [Relay specification](https://facebook.github.io/relay/graphql/connections.htm) defines a standard format for handling cursor pagination with GraphQL.
+The specification affects how you structure your schema types and includes some standard types, like `PageInfo`.
 In this section you will:

-1. Create a schema for querying cards that follows the Relay specification and includes a Card type.
+* Create a schema for querying cards that follows the Relay specification and includes a Card type.
-2. Update the sample query resolver and return sample cards.
+* Update the sample query resolver and return a list of sample cards.

 To update the GraphQL schema and query resolver in `index.js`:

 1. Remove the sample schema:

-    ```
+    ```javascript
     var schema = buildSchema(`
     type Query {
         cards: String